-The following steps are general guidelines for installing in a hot water supply system.
+Suggested piping configurations are shown in diagram form in section "X. Water Piping Diagrams".
+The following steps are general guidelines for installing the water heater in a hot water supply system.
 The installer is responsible for complying with local codes.

-- 1. The cold water return line shall be connected to the inlet of the appliance labeled "Return". - 2.
-The hot water supply line shall be connected to the outlet manifold of the appliance shown in Figure 19. - 3.
+- The cold water return line shall be connected to the inlet of the appliance labeled "cold water connection" - 2.
+The hot water supply line shall be connected to the outlet manifold of the appliance shown in Figure 12. - 3.
 The system cold water supply line shall include a backflow preventer/check valve and properly sized expansion tank for the capacity of the system. - 4.
 A drain valve should be installed at the lowest point in the system - 5.
 This is a condensing appliance.
 The return water and cold water supply should be piped to the primary loop going into the appliance. - 6.
-Circulation pump must be installed in the primary piping between the tank and the appliance.
+Circulation pump must be installed in the primary piping between the tank and the water heater.

-B. Factory Supplied Outlet Manifold (W)
+B. Factory Supplied Outlet Water Manifold

-- 1. A Temperature and Pressure relief valve is included with every W model.
-If the Relief valve is shipped loose, install it to the outlet manifold as shown in Figure 19. - 2.
+- 1. A temperature and pressure relief valve is included with every water heater.
+If the Relief valve is shipped loose, install it to the outlet manifold as shown in Figure 12. - 2.
 When piping the appliance to the system, do not install an elbow closer than 5 pipe diameters from the flow switch. - 3.
 When adapting the grooved outlet to the system piping, use a coupling that conforms to local codes and ordinances.
 Victaulic 107N couplings are available from factory.